cdap-guides/cdap-workflow-guide/README.rst

 allows specifying, executing, scheduling, and monitoring complex series of jobs and tasks.
-In this guide, you will learn how it can facilitate the execution of `MapReduce <http://research.google.com/archive/mapreduce.html>`__ programs in parallel based on the evaluation of the boolean predicate.
+In this guide, you will learn how it can facilitate the execution of `MapReduce <http://research.google.com/archive/mapreduce.html>`__ programs in parallel based on the evaluation of boolean predicates.

 What You Will Build
 ===================

 This guide will take you through building a
 `CDAP application <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/applications.html>`__
-that uses ingested raw purchase events (of the form '<name> bought <n> <items> for $<price>') to compute the total purchases made by user along with the total purchases made for the particular product.
+that uses ingested raw purchase events (of the form '``<name> bought <n> <item>s for $<price>``') to compute the total purchases made by a user along with the total purchases made for a particular product.

 You will:

 - Build ``PurchaseEventParser``, a
   `MapReduce program <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/mapreduce-programs.html>`__
-  to parse the raw purchase events and create ``Purchase`` objects for them;
+  to parse the raw purchase events and create ``Purchase`` objects from them;
 - Build ``PurchaseCounterByUser``, a
   `MapReduce program <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/mapreduce-programs.html>`__
   to count the purchases made per user;